botanicus/data.blog/posts/2019-06-19-june-2019-update/june-2019-update.md

 - I **meditate** most of the days.
 I generally aim for 1 hour and I stick with it most of the time.
 I've been using the brilliant [LifeFlow brain synchronization][lifeflow] tracks for a good while now.
 I found them to have a noticeable effect on the quality of the meditation sessions.
 - Oura ring has been nagging me to do more exercise, so I'm **jogging more frequently** now.
 - After spending a month in Europe, where every meal comes with either potatoes or bread, I started to prepare **salad** for me most of the days.
 Now, even when I'm back to Mexico, where the food is much more fresh and healthy, I still keep eating salad most of the days.

+# Change of life values

+After being enlightened by a divine influence, I reevaluated my direction and values.
+During my 20s, I was always ready to party and my priorities were a lot about having fun, doing stupid things and traveling.

+Many times it was great and many times it wasn't.
+It was necessary and I learned a lot.
+Now passing to my 30s, I feel ready to turn the page and concentrate on more lasting things.

 <!-- Links -->
 [gh-blog-engine]: https://github.com/botanicus/blog